Duration: 1 year full time

-- Use our in-house economics experiments laboratory to carry out research.
+- Use our in-house economics experiments data lab to carry out research.

 In this module you will develop an understanding of basic mathematical methods that are used in the study of Economics and Finance, including basic matrix analysis, topology, statistics, and probability theory.
 You will look at differentiation and integration of standard functions, and basic manipulations of vectors and matrices.
 You will also examine various optimisation problems and theorems leading to certain basic results in calculus.